JYDENG4/stats220-/README.md

 # stats220

-*This is my stats220 repo, where I will experiment, test, and have fun*
+*This is my stats220 repo, where I will experiment and have fun*

 If you are interested in my work or progress
 - Watch this repo